jooexploit/shoky-mentor/CONTRIBUTING.md

 - GitHub contributors graph
 - Release notes for significant contributions

-Thank you for contributing to Frontend Tools Hub! 🚀
+Thank you for contributing to Shoky Mentor! 🚀